francoborgiani/webscraper/readme.md

-# Python Web Scraper made by Franco Borgiani
+# Python News Web Scraper made by Franco Borgiani

+## The mission of this scraper, is get the news titles and bodys from news websites

 ## Installation guide